Mixed Breed Dogs

 About the Afador

-The Afador is a very large mixed breed dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Afador is best matched with experienced owners.
+The Afador is a cross between the Afghan Hound and Labrador Retriever, first developed in the United States.
+The Afador is a large mixed breed dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Afador is best matched with experienced owners.
 Typically standing 20 to 29 inches and weighing 50 to 75 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Afador brings a distinct combination of traits that sets it apart.
 The Afador is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Afador loves being close to its people and forms strong bonds with every member of the household.